 By running a series of user research sessions, we were able to uncover their main frustrations with tools such as PROTECT, that we needed to overcome.
 Chief amongst these was the tendency for websites to explain services in a language that makes sense to them, but not the user.
 Of particular annoyance to users was when academic websites talk down to the participant and make them feel stupid for not understanding.

-Make it easier for humanity, not targeted at people with 2–3 PhDs.
+Make it easier for humanity, not targeted at people with two or three PhDs.

 User testing participant

 From testing with the study’s users, we created a series of design principles which were followed throughout the process:

 - Simplicity is key and wherever possible screens should only ever include one question at a time.

 - Interactions must be included that show when an element has been completed correctly.